-Repeat steps F-1 through F-5 for panel installation, backfill placement and compaction, geostrap installation, and placement of horizontal/vertical joint materials.
+Repeat steps F-1 through F-5 for panel installation, backfill placement and compaction, reinforcing strip installation, and placement of horizontal/vertical joint materials.
 Follow these same procedures for the second and subsequent panel courses until the structure is ready to be topped off.
 No external panel bracing is required for second or subsequent courses.

 After the erection of each course of panels, the wooden wedges of that course and the two courses below it should be checked to ensure that they are securely seated.

 At least two, but no more than three rows of panel wedges should remain in place at all times during erection.
-When construction is complete, all wedges must be removed.

-Panel batter should be checked after backfilling each course with necessary adjustments made in subsequent courses to ensure plumbness.
+When construction of a construction because the remarked of the each course with necessary adjustments made in subsequent courses to ensure plumbness.

-Quality control requirements for Select Granular Backfilling, including density and placement moisture content, are the same for the second and subsequent courses as for the first course, unless otherwise indicated in the Plans or Specifications.
+Quality control requirements for Select Granular Backfilling, including density and placement moisture, are the same for the second and subsequent courses as for the first course, unless otherwise indicated in the Plans or Specifications.

-G. Completion of Wall
+H. Completion of the Wall

-Step G-1: In placing top course panels, the construction sequence continues as previously outlined.
-However, top course panels have either a flat or a sloping edge and may be supplied in varying heights to meet finishedelevation requirements.
+Step H-1: In placing top course panels, the construction sequence continues as previously outlined.
+However, top course panels have either a flat or a sloping edge and may be supplied in varying heights to meet finished-elevation requirements.
 Refer to the Plans for the location of specific top panels.

-Step G-2: After backfilling is complete, remove all clamps and wooden wedges from the structure.
+Step H-2: After backfilling is complete, remove all clamps and wooden wedges from the structure.

-Step G-3: Install top wall treatment.
+Step H-3: Install top wall treatment.
 If required.
 Several types are commonly used:

-- Cast-in-Place.
-If required, rebar for connection will protrude from top panels.
-All necessary attachment details for a barrier, coping, parapet, or paved ditch will be shown in the plans. - Precast Coping.
-If approved, precast coping will be supplied.
-Attachment details will be shown in the Plans. - Plain.
-The top of panels will remain exposed with no further treatment necessary.
+- Cast-in-Place If required, rebar for connection will protrude from top panels.
+All necessary attachment details for a barrier, coping, parapet, or paved ditch will be shown in the plans. - Precast Coping If approved, precast coping will be supplied.
+Attachment details will be shown in the Plans. - Plain The top of panels will remain exposed with no further treatment necessary.
 Sometimes called stepped top.